About Pulmonary Fibrosis

 Smoking cessation is always the first step in treating a lung disease.
 Once you’ve visited with a pulmonologist you will likely get prescribed some medication to help your lung functioning, but note that pulmonary fibrosis does not have a known cure.
 It is also important that you regularly exercise your lungs and moderate your diet to help slow the progression of the disease.
 With all of these things, you may still not be satisfied with your ability to live a normal life.

-Once the desired volume of stem cells are available, they are extracted from the patient’s own blood or bone marrow.
-The stem cells are then washed, isolated and returned to the patient intravenously.
+Once the desired volume of cells are available, they are extracted from the patient’s own blood or bone marrow.
+The cells are then washed, isolated and returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote healing.
-Since stem cells can continually replicate, the lungs will progressively grow stronger, and patients may see improved lung function.
+Since cells can continually replicate, the lungs will progressively grow stronger, and patients may see improved lung function.